pivotal/docs-tap/install.md

 ## <a id='setup'></a> Set Up Developer Namespaces to Use Installed Packages

-To create a Cartographer `Workload` for your application that uses the registry credentials specified in the steps above, run the following command to add credentials and RBAC rules to the namespace that you plan to create the `Workload` in.
+Cartographer `Workload` for your application that uses the registry credentials specified in the steps above.
-Please replace `YOUR-NAMEPACE` with the desired namespace (e.g., use `-n default` for the default namespace).
+Run the following command to add credentials and Role-Based Access Control (RBAC) rules to the namespace that you plan to create the `Workload` in:

 ```
 cat <<EOF | kubectl -n YOUR-NAMESPACE apply -f -